Four inequivalent paths to Thermality in Minkowski spacetime: Methodology

-In two dimensions, all components of $ \langle T_{\mu\nu}\rangle$ can be determined using the Virasoro anomaly of the normal-ordered stress tensor.
-While normal ordering is well defined in Minkowski spacetime, its extension to curved spacetime can be motivated by applying it in locally inertial frames, which exist at each spacetime point.
-This prescription is consistent with general covariance and enables the determination of all components of the covariant quantum stress tensor.

-A potential subtlety arises from the use of local coordinates, since the definition of a quantum state is intrinsically global.
-In particular, normal ordering with respect to positive-frequency modes $\frac{1}{\sqrt{4\pi\omega}}e^{-i\omega u}$ and $\frac{1}{\sqrt{4\pi\omega}}e^{-i\omega v}$ defined in local coordinates may appear ambiguous from a global standpoint.
-In semiclassical gravity, this issue is addressed by restricting to Hadamard states, for which the short-distance singularity structure of the two-point function is locally Minkowskian and admits a consistent renormalisation prescription \cite{Wald1993, Birrell:1982ix, Sriramkumar:1999nw}.
+We consider a massless scalar field in two dimensions.
+We can therefore use the techniques of CFT in order to evaluate the particle content.
+We use the standard results involving Virasoro anomaly and the normal-ordered stress tensor~\cite{Fabbri:2005mw}.
 In this work, we employ Rindler coordinates, which cover only a portion of Minkowski spacetime.
-Nonetheless, the normal-ordered stress tensor is well defined within the Rindler wedge and corresponds to renormalisation with respect to the Rindler vacuum\cite{Fabbri:2005mw}.
-The resulting expectation values have a clear operational interpretation in terms of observables accessible to uniformly accelerated observers and are directly related to the Unruh effect \cite{Unruh:1976db,Unruh:1983ms,UtiyamaDeWitt1962}.
-This restriction to the Rindler wedge does not compromise the consistency of the semiclassical description.
+Nonetheless, the normal-ordered stress tensor is well defined within the Rindler wedge and corresponds to renormalisation with respect to the Rindler vacuum~\cite{Fabbri:2005mw, Blumenhagen:2009zz}.
+The resulting expectation values have interpretation in terms of observables accessible to uniformly accelerated observers and are directly related to the Unruh effect~\cite{Unruh:1976db,Unruh:1983ms, UtiyamaDeWitt1962}.
+Under conformal transformation that maps from a coordinate chart $(U,V)$ to $(u,v)$ via the relation, $U=U(u)$ and similarly $V=V(v)$, the energy-momentum tensor behaves as